lovehumanity/lovehumanity.github.io/_posts/2022/2022-04-01-Taking-The-Saw-Dust-Out-Of-Your-Own-Eyes.md

 ---
-title: "Taking the Soar Dust out of Your own Eyes"
+title: "Taking the Saw Dust out of Your own Eyes"
 date: 2022-01-04
 classes: wide
 categories: